The coronavirus outbreak is a rapidly developing situation and the most up-to-date information for people in the UK can be found on the NHS website.

 It is important to carry this with you everywhere, in case your asthma symptoms start flaring up.

 3. Follow your asthma action plan.

-This will help you recognise and manage your asthma symptoms when they start.
+This helps you recognise and manage your asthma symptoms when they start.
 If you don’t have an asthma action plan, or your plan is out of date, it’s important you get one.
-Find out how to get an asthma action plan.
+How to get an asthma action plan.

 4. Start a peak flow diary, if you have a peak flow meter.

-If you don’t have a peak flow meter, think about getting one from your GP or pharmacist, as it can be a good way of tracking your asthma and helping to tell the difference between asthma symptoms and COVID-19 coronavirus symptoms.
+If you don’t have a peak flow meter, think about getting one from your GP or pharmacist.
+It’s a good way of tracking your asthma and helping to tell the difference between asthma symptoms and COVID-19 symptoms.

 We know that right now you may be making some difficult decisions and there is no single answer that will be right for everyone.